ibm-cloud-docs/event-notifications/en-cron-periodic-timer.md

 # Periodic Timer
 {: #en-periodic-timer}

-The Periodic timer is an event scheduler in the {{site.data.keyword.cloud_notm}}{{site.data.keyword.en_short}} service that generates events periodically based on the cron expressions.
+The Periodic timer is an event scheduler in the {{site.data.keyword.cloud_notm}} {{site.data.keyword.en_short}} service that generates events periodically based on the cron expressions.
 Periodic Event scheduling is important in large-scale applications where the client cannot maintain the periodic timer.
 Therefore rather than relying on the client to schedule events, {{site.data.keyword.en_short}} will manage the scheduling of events based on a certain period defined by the user.

 ## Scheduling an Event